Darkbeldin/xcp-ng-org/docs/guides.md

 For custom certificates, see [Installing Custom UEFI Certificates](#installing-custom-uefi-certificates)

-For help with the tool's install functionality, call `secureboot-certs install -h`:
+For help with the tool's install functionality, call `secureboot-certs install -h`.
+Here's an excerpt of the output as of September 2021:

 ```
-usage: secureboot-certs install [-h] PK KEK db dbx
+usage: secureboot-certs install [-h] [--pk-priv PK_PRIV] PK KEK db dbx

 Install UEFI certificates to every host in the pool.

+If no arguments are passed to 'secureboot-certs install', then the default PK, KEK, and db, and the latest dbx will be installed.

 positional arguments:
-  PK          'default' for the default XCP-ng PK or a path to a custom auth
+  PK                 'default' for the default XCP-ng PK or a path to a custom
-              file.
-  KEK         'default' for the default Microsoft certs or a path to a custom
                      auth file.
+If a custom file it must be an EFI .auth file,
+                     a DER-encoded X509 certificate, or a PEM X509
+                     certificate.
+  KEK                'default' for the default Microsoft certs or a path to a
+                     custom auth file.
+If a custom file it must be an EFI
+                     .auth file, a DER-encoded X509 certificate, or a PEM X509
+                     certificate.
-  db          'default' for the default Microsoft certs or a path to a custom
+  db                 'default' for the default Microsoft certs or a path to a
-              auth file.
+                     custom auth file.
+If a custom file it must be an EFI
+                     .auth file, a DER-encoded X509 certificate, or a PEM X509
+                     certificate.
-  dbx         'latest' for the most recent UEFI dbx, a path to a custom auth
+  dbx                'latest' for the most recent UEFI dbx, a path to a custom
-              file, or 'none' for no dbx.
-Choosing 'none' should be completely
+                     auth file, or 'none' for no dbx.
+If a custom file, it
+                     must be an EFI .auth file, a DER-encoded X509
+                     certificate, or a PEM X509 certificate.
+Choosing 'none'
+                     should be completely avoided in production systems hoping
+                     to benefit from Secure Boot.
 […]
 ```

-##### Installing the Default UEFI Certificates
+#### Installing the Default UEFI Certificates

 `secureboot-certs` supports installing a default set of certificates across the pool.